-It’s really no secret that smoking is a health hazard.
+It’s no secret that smoking is a health hazard.
 It can lead to cancer, heart problems, or chronic obstructive pulmonary disorders such as emphysema.
 However, smoking can also affect the appearance of the face.
 It can dry out the skin and cause lines and wrinkles, making the smoker look tired and aged.
-This is particularly noticeable around the mouth, in the form of vertical fine lines that make the mouth look thinner.
+This is particularly noticeable around the mouth, vertical fine lines that make the mouth look thinner.
 These lines make the patient appear to be angry and older.
 However, there are some cosmetic techniques that Dr. Vincent Marin can use to help reduce the appearance of “smoker’s lines” around the mouth.

 How Do Smoker’s Lines Form?